Macariel/scriptsAndStuff/README.md

 - `configUpdate (directory=".")` and `update`
 `configUpdate` goes through every available repo in the given directory (and subdirectories) and asks you if you want to set them to auto-update individually. `update` updates all repos configured that way automatically.
+- `copyConfigSSH` copies all important terminal and editor configs to the hosts given as a parameter

 # Commands
 Just some terminal commands which might come in use.